jepefe/monitormate/README.md

 ===========

 1. Download monitormate and extract it.
-2. Rename the config files to config.php and labels.js (remove .sample)
+2. Rename the config file to config.php (remove .sample)
-2. Edit the config and labels files to your liking.
+2. Edit the config file to your liking.
 3. Use database.sql to create tables in your MySQL database.
 (I suggest phpAdmin to import)
 4. Copy the “Web Server” directory content to your web server.
 5. copy the "Data Stream Host" directory content to your host computer (if it's not the one you're using)